Our Story

 Weekly calls for volunteers and job opportunities were sent to the entire volunteer network.

-In collaboration with “Mifrasim LaRuach” at Tel Aviv–Yaffo Academic College, we launched dedicated, tuition-free training courses for mental health professionals.
+In collaboration with “Mifrasim LaRuach” at the Tel Aviv–Yaffo Academic College, we launched dedicated, tuition-free training courses for mental health professionals.

 המיזם נוצר מתוך מחויבות זמנית אך נחושה – לפעול לטובת תושבי.ות המדינה ופעל במתכונת זו עד אפריל 2024.